offensive-security/kali-cloud-build/README.md

 # Kali bootstrapping script for Amazon machine images and (soon) Google Compute Engine images #

+Forked from https://github.com/andsens/build-debian-cloud.
 This script bootstraps a barebones Kali installation to create either an Amazon machine image or a Google Compute Engine image.
 The image contains no latent logfiles no .bash\_history or even the apt package cache.
 The machine configuration this script creates has been thoroughly tested.